 How to enter the deduction

-- Enter the special allowance under item 3.5.4 of the tax return
+- Enter the special allowance in your tax return

 - If we ask you to, you must be able to document the sickness or debility by sending us a medical certificate.